MicrosoftDocs/cpp-docs/docs/porting/ide-tools-for-upgrading-code.md

 ![Code analysis filters in Error List](media/code-analysis-filter.png "Code analysis filters in Error List")

 Code analysis errors and warnings also appear in the **Error List** just like compiler errors.

 ![Code analysis warnings in Error List](media/code-analysis-error-list.png "Code analysis warnings in Error List")

 You can change which rules are active, and create custom rulesets.
 For more information about using Code Analysis, see [Code analysis for C/C++ overview](/visualstudio/code-quality/code-analysis-for-c-cpp-overview).

+## Use Quick Actions to modernize code

+The code editor provides Quick Actions for some common recommendations.
+When the light bulb icon is displayed, you can click on it to see the available Quick Actions.

-## Convert macros to constexpr functions
+### Convert macros to constexpr functions

 The following image shows the use of macro called `AVERAGE`, which has the default semantic colorization.
 The image also shows the QuickInfo tooltip that is displayed when the mouse cursor hovers over it: